wd15/pfhub-cli-old/README.md

     $ nix develop github:wd15/pypfhub

 to generate an environment with Python and Jupyter available.
-See [the Nix section of the development guide](./DEVELOPMENT.md#flakes) to get started with Nix.
+See [the Nix section of the development guide](./DEVELOPMENT.md#flakes) to get more help starting out with Nix

 ## Usage